 How does Google determine which version to show English-speaking people in the UK?
 And which version to show Spanish people in the USA?

 Well, Google takes many different factors into account, as shown in the graphic below (based on this info):

-However, to avoid confusion, it’s possible to explicitly instruct Google which language/country you want to target by specifying hreflang tags.
+However, to avoid confusion, it’s possible to explicitly instruct Google which language/country you want to target by using hreflang tags.

 Choosing the best domain structure

-Now, it’s time to choose the proper domain structure for your SEO.
-This is a really important aspect of international SEO.
+Now, it’s time to choose the proper domain structure for your website.
+Making the right choice at this stage is a really important aspect of international SEO.

 There are a lot of possible choices.
 You have to decide: